John Houlding: Founding of Liverpool F.C.

+Death and legacy

-Houlding died following a lengthy illness in 1902 in Cimiez, a neighbourhood of Nice, France, in his 69th year.
+Houlding died following a lengthy illness in 1902 in Cimiez, a neighbourhood of Nice, France, at the age of 68.
 At his funeral, players of both Liverpool and Everton carried his coffin as a mark of respect for all he had done for football in the city.
-In November 2018, Houlding was commemorated with a bronze bust, which stands at just under 7 feet, outside Anfield, to mark the 125th anniversary of Liverpool F.C.
+In November 2017, Houlding was officially commemorated with a bronze bust, which stands at just under 7 feet, outside Anfield, to mark the 125th anniversary of Liverpool F.C.
+Growing interest in the legacy of John Houlding led to a biography being published by historian David Kennedy in 2022.
+In 2024, a mural dedicated to Houlding was painted on the side of the Sandon Hotel & Pub outside Anfield stadium, the same pub where Liverpool F.C. was founded.
+The mural was commissioned by Sandon owner Kate Stewart, who said, "As a local girl and local entrepreneur, he's someone for us to look up to.
+He’s left the most amazing legacy."